kalibera/rchk/doc/SINGULARITY.md

-The singularity support and this text is originally by B. W. Lewis.
+The original version of the Singularity support and of this note has been contributed by B. W. Lewis.

 The rchk project, https://github.com/kalibera/rchk is an important tool for detecting memory protection errors and related subtle bugs in R packages that